ChristophAlt/pytorch-starspace/README.md

-# Pure PyTorch implementation of StarSpace
+# PyTorch implementation of StarSpace

 Based on the approach described in [StarSpace: Embed All The Things! by Ledell Wu, Adam Fisch, Sumit Chopra, Keith Adams, Antoine Bordes and Jason Weston](https://arxiv.org/abs/1709.03856)